user_image

 Tasks: Social media management, content creation, and intermediate customer service.

-Ideal For: Clients seeking a balance between affordability and a broader skill set.
+Ideal For: Employers seeking a balance between affordability and a broader skill set.

 Tips for Setting Your Rate: